-The assumption on $\mathcal{U}$ is given as follows. \begin{assumption} The set $\mathcal{U}$ is convex, closed, and bounded with diameter $D$. \end{assumption} In applications, there are usually upper and lower bounds that define the admissible input\cite{hauswirth2021optimization}, which translates to the bounded constraint set.
-It follows from Assumption~\ref{assump:constraintSet} that $\forall u_1,u_2 \in \mathcal{U}, \|u_1-u_2\|\leq D$.
+The assumption on $\mathcal{U}$ is given as follows. \begin{assumption} The set $\mathcal{U}$ is convex, closed, and bounded with diameter $D$, i.e., $\|u_1-u_2\|\leq D$ for any $u_1,u_2 \in \mathcal{U}$. \end{assumption} In applications, there are usually upper and lower bounds that define the admissible input\cite{hauswirth2021optimization}, which translates to the bounded constraint set.
 Notice that $D$ is not involved in the updates of the controller and is only used in the performance analysis.
-The existence of $\mathcal{U}$ renders the standard normal random vectors $v_k$ utilized in the previous sections unfavorable, since the unboundedness of Gaussian distributions may cause the perturbed input $u_k = w_k + \delta v_k$ to lie far outside $\mathcal{U}$.
+The existence of $\mathcal{U}$ renders the standard normal random vectors $v_k$ utilized Section~\ref{sec:design} unfavorable, since the unboundedness of Gaussian distributions may cause the perturbed input $u_k = w_k + \delta v_k$ to lie far outside $\mathcal{U}$.
 Instead, we uniformly sample $v_k$ from the unit sphere $\mathbb{S}_{p-1}\triangleq \{v\in \mathbb{R}^p:\|v\|=1\}$.
 This scheme of sampling is also adopted by \cite{shamir2017optimal,gao2018information,chen2020frank}.
 In this case, the smooth approximation $\obj_{\delta}(w)$ for the objective $\obj(w)$ is

 where $U(\mathbb{B}_p)$ is the uniform distribution over the closed unit ball $\mathbb{B}_p$ in $\mathbb{R}^p$.
 Similar to Lemma~\ref{lem:gaussianSmoothApprox}, the properties of $\obj_{\delta}(w)$ are summarized as follows. \begin{lemma} If $\obj: \mathbb{R}^p \to \mathbb{R}$ is $M$-Lipschitz, then for any $w\in \mathbb{R}^p$, $\delta>0$, and $\obj_{\delta}(w)$ defined in \eqref{eq:smoothApproxUniform},